Iran sounds out Japan about possible Hassan Rouhani visit: source | The Japan Times

 Abe expressed concern over Iran’s departure from the commitments, saying that the deal must be preserved, according to the ministry.

-Regional tensions have escalated after attacks earlier this year on oil tankers near the Strait of Hormuz, the crucial sea lane out of the Persian Gulf, and a strike on Saudi Arabian oil facilities, both of which the United States has blamed on Iran.
+Regional tensions have escalated after attacks earlier this year on oil tankers near the Strait of Hormuz, the crucial sea lane out of the Persian Gulf, and a strike on Saudi Arabian oil facilities.
+The United States has blamed Iran for both incidents.

 In a separate meeting with Foreign Minister Toshimitsu Motegi, Araghchi said the current situation in the Middle East and around the Persian Gulf is “more serious than ever before.”

 “Tensions continue to run high.
-That is why discussions and cooperation between Japan and Iran is becoming more and more important,” he said.
+That is why discussions and cooperation between Japan and Iran are becoming more and more important,” he said.

 Japan, which is a key U.S. security ally but also maintains friendly relations with Iran, has sought to play a mediating role, with Abe traveling to Tehran in a bid to broker dialogue.